-John Donoghue, Technology Consultant for Ironwood Consulting
+John Donoghue, Former Technology Manager at Ironwood Consulting

 Ironwood Consulting Inc. (Ironwood) is a biological resources consulting firm in Southern California, and specializes in biological resource management, including desert tortoise permitting and mitigation.
 Ironwood is known for its successful work on large-scale solar development projects in the Mojave Desert.
 Most recently, Ironwood was responsible for the pre-project surveys, permitting, relocation, and monitoring of tortoises on four large-scale solar energy projects: Desert Sunlight (3,000 acres), Silver State South (2,400 acres with 104 tortoises), Stateline (1,500 acres with 41 tortoises), and Dry Lake SEZ (serving three solar energy developer clients over a combined 2,000 acres with 45 tortoises).
 These projects combined required the successful translocation and monitoring of over 200 desert tortoises.

 The large-scale solar development projects Ironwood was managing required collecting a great deal of field data.
 During active desert tortoise field seasons, over 70 biologists would be collecting location, health, and other data on desert tortoises moving throughout project sites and offsite mitigation areas.
 This data was used to determine each tortoise’s territory, ascertain its health and identify other tortoises it may be interacting with.
 The information was necessary to help plan and ensure the successful translocation of tortoises from the project development site to nearby mitigation preserves, where tortoises would continue to be monitored to confirm they were adjusting to their new homes after the move.